 The goal of your survey should be to get an honest response that will offer insight and feedback into the customer experience.
 A loaded question contains an assumption about a customer’s habits or perceptions.
 In answering the question, people also inadvertently end up agreeing or disagreeing with an implicit statement.

 Consider this question: “Will that be cash or credit?”
-The assumption in this loaded question is that the customer has already made up their mind to purchase.
+The assumption in this loaded question is that the customer has already made the decision to purchase.
 If they answer, they’re implicitly agreeing that they will purchase.

 Identifying a loaded question